 Tabletop Gaming is a retail store that sells board games, comic books, and pop culture collectibles, including rare items.
-They have their business insured on a Building And Personal Property Coverage Form, with the Peplacement Cost on a Building And Personal Property Coverage Form, with the Replacement Cost coverage selected.
+They have their business insured on a Building And Personal Property Coverage Form, with the Replacement Cost coverage selected.
 Explain to the policyholder how the Replacement Cost option would apply to their business personal property.